TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 mathjax: true
 ---

-Some assumptions/prerequisites/notes before we start:

-* You'll need some familiarity with matrices and matrix multiplication as well as differentiation from calculus (but no integration at all).
-* Ideally, get a few sheets of paper, a pen and a quiet space and work through the calculations as you go alone.
-Writing something out cements the material exponentially more than just reading it.
-* Unfortunately I don't know how to show the details without mathematics.
-Please don't be turned off by unusual symbols - they are just strokes on a piece of paper or pixels on a screen.
-* What you'll hopefully take away is that after all the fog clears, the simple act of calculating derivatives for this problem results in simple, iterative equations that let us train neural networks very efficiently.

 The last few years have shown an enormous rise in the use of neural networks for supervised-learning tasks.
-This growth has been driven by multiple factors - exponentially more labeled data, faster and cheaper GPUs (graphics processing units), as well as better understanding of neural network training.
+This growth has been driven by multiple factors - exponentially more labeled data to train with, faster and cheaper GPUs (graphics processing units) that parallelize linear algebra operations used extensively by deep learning, as well as a better understanding of the process of neural network training.

-At the same time, the core training algorithm used to train neural networks is still backpropagation and gradient descent.
+At the same time, the core training algorithm used to train neural networks is still **backpropagation** and gradient descent.
 While there are many excellent frameworks like TensorFlow and PyTorch that takes care of the details for the modern machine learning practitioner, it is crucial to understand what they do under the hood.
 The first step in that journey is understanding what backpropagation actually is.

 # Global View of the Training Process